 Moderation and ethnic inclusion are not antithetical to nationalism.
 The reason the nation is seeing such a rise in ethnic separatism and white nationalism is because the Republican Party and the conservative movement as a whole have failed to forge an American nationalism that unites all patriotic citizens.
 In one of the New York Times’ recent attempts to discover whether Trump is an actual racist, Katrina Pierson, a black lady who was a spokeswoman for the Trump presidential campaign summed up this concept fantastically:

 “Just because you’re a nationalist and you’re white doesn’t make you a white nationalist.
 Putting Americans first makes you a nationalist and in that case, I’m a nationalist.
 I think we should take care of our families and our children first.”

 Mankind is nationalistic by nature.
-The growing nationalism of Americans that found a voice in Donald Trump is not old or dying out — it’s growing stronger.
-The Democratic Party has already picked the politics of tribalism over Americanism and the Republican Party won’t win any brownie points from voters if it tries to keep playing Robin to the DNC’s ideals.
+The growing nationalism of Americans that found a voice in Donald Trump is not old or dying out—it’s growing stronger.
+The Democratic Party has already picked the politics of tribalism over Americanism and the Republican Party won’t win any brownie points from voters if it tries to keep playing sidekick to the DNC’s ideals.
 People on the right aren’t going to support a party that just wants to lower the top income tax rate from 39 to 35 percent and pour another billion dollars into a bloated military.
 If it weren’t for the appeal of nationalism, Hillary Clinton would be president and the Republicans would be in the minority in Congress.
-If for no other reason, that shows that nationalism is the future of the GOP.
+If for no other reason that shows that nationalism is the future of the GOP.